 One month after Spain's parliamentary elections left no clear winner, the political parties are struggling to form a governing coalition.
 Socialist leader Sanchez accuses political newcomer Podemos of "blackmail."

-on Saturday and abandoned his latest attempts to form a new government following last month's parliamentary elections.
+Conservative Spanish Prime Minister Mariano Rajoy surrendered to the math on Saturday and abandoned his latest attempts to form a new government following last month's parliamentary elections.

 But he warned that the Socialists would be embarrassed by the far-left Podemos group, which would be a junior member in a Socialist-led government.